-- Ensures that personnel are free from any commercial, financial and other undue pressures which might adversely affect the quality of their work. - Ensures TestAmerica's human resource policies are adhered to and maintained. - Ensures that sufficient numbers of qualified personnel are employed to supervise and perform the work of the laboratory. - Ensures that appropriate corrective actions are taken to address analyses identified as requiring such actions by internal and external performance or procedural audits.
-Procedures that do not meet the standards set forth in the QAM or laboratory SOPs may be temporarily suspended by the Laboratory Director. - Reviews and approves all SOPs prior to their implementation and ensures all approved SOPs are implemented and adhered to. - Pursues and maintains appropriate laboratory certification and contract approvals. - Ensures client specific reporting and quality control requirements are met. - Captains the management team, consisting of the QA Manager, the Technical Directors, and other department managers as direct reports.
+- Ensures that all analysts and supervisors have the appropriate education and training to properly carry out the duties assigned to them and ensures that this training has been documented. - Ensures that personnel are free from any commercial, financial and other undue pressures which might adversely affect the quality of their work. - Ensures TestAmerica's human resource policies are adhered to and maintained. - Ensures that sufficient numbers of qualified personnel are employed to supervise and perform the work of the laboratory. - Ensures that appropriate corrective actions are taken to address analyses identified as requiring such actions by internal and external performance or procedural audits.
+Procedures that do not meet the standards set forth in the QAM or laboratory SOPs may be temporarily suspended by the Laboratory Director. - Reviews and approves all SOPs prior to their implementation and ensures all approved SOPs are implemented and adhered to. - Pursues and maintains appropriate laboratory certification and contract approvals.
+Supports ISO 17025 requirements. - Ensures client specific reporting and quality control requirements are met. - Captains the management team, consisting of the QA Manager, the Technical Director(s), and the Operations Manager as direct reports.